On the Intensity-based Inversion Method for Quantitative Quasi-Static Elastography: Extensions and practical considerations

 Next, note that instead of the boundary value problem \eqref{eq:bvp} a more general material model for determining the quasi-static deformation $\uf$ can be used, such as a fully implicit equation of the form

 for $\pf \in \mathcal{P}$, a set of admissible (and potentially function-valued) parameters.
-As before, our convergence analysis of the IIM \eqref{eq:mp1} remains unaffected by this generalization, as long as $\uf$ is uniquely determined by \eqref{L_general} for any admissible parameters $\af \in \mathcal{M}$ and $\pf \in \mathcal{P}$, and satisfies all the required (differentiability) assumptions.
+As before, it can be easily seen from the proofs of the above results that our convergence analysis of the IIM \eqref{eq:mp1} remains unaffected by this generalization, as long as $\uf$ is uniquely determined by \eqref{L_general} for any admissible parameters $\af \in \mathcal{M}$ and $\pf \in \mathcal{P}$, and satisfies all the required (differentiability) assumptions.
 Furthermore, note that in the full noise case \eqref{def_Tad_full}, the noise in the deformation $\uf^\delta$ may be due to noisy parameters $\pf^\delta$ (such as measured forces), an imprecise material model $\mathcal{L}^\delta$, or both.

 An important practical aspect which can also be included in our analysis of the IIM \eqref{eq:mp1} is that numerically, one cannot compute the minimizer of $\mathcal{T}_\alpha(\af)$ exactly.
 Instead, one looks for $\af_{\alpha,\eta}^\delta$ satisfying